$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

 The composition is easily seen to coincide with $\mathrm{Lie}$.

-It thus suffices to prove the results for the functor $R$: That $R$ is essentially surjective follows from \cite[II, 4, \S8, Theorem~1]{Serre_Lie} (or \cite[Proposition 17.6]{Schneider_Lie}).
-It becomes full after the localisation by \cite[II, 5, \S7, Theorem~1]{Serre_Lie}.
-It is faithful because any morphism from a connected rigid group is determined on any open subgroup by Zariski-density.
+It thus suffices to prove the results for the functor $R$: that $R$ is essentially surjective follows from \cite[Part II, Chapter IV.8, Theorem~1]{Serre_Lie} (or \cite[Proposition 17.6]{Schneider_Lie}).
+It becomes full after the localisation by \cite[Part II, Chapter V.7, Theorem~1]{Serre_Lie}.
+It becomes faithful after the localisation because any morphism from a connected rigid group is determined on any open subgroup by Zariski density.

-The last sentence follows from \cite[II, 5, \S7, Corollary~1.2]{Serre_Lie}.
-For an alternative proof of this statement, see also \cite[\S1, Lemme 1,2]{Fargues-groupes-analytiques}. \end{proof}
+The last sentence follows from \cite[Part II, Chapter V.7, Corollary~1.2]{Serre_Lie}.
+For an alternative proof of this statement, see also \cite[Section~1, Lemmes 1 et~2]{Fargues-groupes-analytiques}. \end{proof}

-\subsection{The $p$-adic exponential of a rigid group $G$}
+\subsection{The $\boldsymbol{p}$-adic exponential of a rigid group $\boldsymbol{G}$}

 For the rest of this section, we fix any rigid group $G$ over $(K,K^+)$.
-We now give a brief account of the $p$-adic exponential in the non-commutative setting of rigid groups: Exactly like for \cref{t:Lie-grp-Lie-alg-correspondence}, this is essentially a translation of a classical result from the theory of $p$-adic Lie groups into the setting of rigid groups:
+We now give a brief account of the $p$-adic exponential in the non-commutative setting of rigid groups: exactly like for \cref{t:Lie-grp-Lie-alg-correspondence}, this is essentially a translation of a classical result from the theory of $p$-adic Lie groups into the setting of rigid groups. \looseness=-1

 \begin{Proposition} Let $G$ be a rigid group over $K$ and $\mathfrak g$ its Lie algebra.
 Then there is an open $\O_K$-linear subgroup $\mathfrak g^{\circ}\subseteq \mathfrak g$ for which there is a unique open immersion of rigid spaces